 Lastly, take a look at the caulking around your windows and doors.
 If the caulking is cracked or peeling, it needs to be replaced.
 This will help keep drafts from coming into your home and prevent moisture from getting in and causing damage.

-Remember, it’s not to late in the year for siding replacement.
+Remember, it’s not too late in the year for siding replacement.
 You can get new siding at any time of the year, which can save you a lot of headaches as the winter weather sets in.

-2. Clean Your Siding
+- Clean Your Siding

 The next step is to clean your siding to remove any dirt, grime, or other build-up that has occurred over the year.
 A pressure washer can be a great tool for this job.
 Use the correct settings and hold the nozzle at least 12 inches from the siding.